ATM Mutation, Part 2 - My Sister

 Developing a treatment support plan

 When my Oncotype score came back high enough that my doctor recommended chemo, my mother, a breast cancer survivor, jumped into action.
 She scheduled at least one of my siblings to travel to my home to stay with me for the day of chemo and the weekend after.
-Since I'm one of six (6), there were plenty of people to take each "shift."
+Since I'm 1 of 6, there were plenty of people to take each "shift."

 Stage 4 diagnosis

 Amy recounted her vivid memory of when I called her about finding out that I am stage 4 in this way: "I was getting my hair colored and thought it would be a good time to take a call.
 When the news was so dire, I just sat there with tears streaming down my face, in the presence of strangers in the salon.
 It was the most surreal moment I can remember, doing something so mundane and yet getting such devastating news."

 Once I finished the "active" stage of treatment, I moved with my family from Orlando to Miami to be with my parents.
 Amy soon followed, relocating with her husband and daughter, my niece, to be with me.
 She said, of the move, "It was again, something tangible that I could do.
 I could be closer to be of help and support my sister and her boys."

 Positive for ATM mutation